 An enterprise architect is a person who provides effective communication to the stakeholders about the enterprise architecture initiatives and forms active teams that develop and implement enterprise architecture content (Nakakawa et al., 2010).
-Enterprise architects, along with other stakeholders, are accountable for the implementation of the E.A. initiatives (Asfaw et al., 2009).
-Enterprise architects experience difficulty with understanding and communicating with other stakeholders (senior leadership, I.T. professionals, and domain teams).
+Enterprise architects, along with other stakeholders, are accountable for implementing the E.A. initiatives (Asfaw et al., 2009).
+Enterprise architects experience difficulty understanding and communicating with other stakeholders (senior leadership, I.T. professionals, and domain teams).